 Steve was diagnosed with Parkinson’s in 2008 at the age of 61.
-The disease runs in Steve’s family: both his father and father’s sister had Parkinson’s as well as his father’s father.
-Currently a music therapist along with his wife, Jeanne, Steve spent most of his professional career working in the mental health field.
+The disease runs in Steve’s family: his father, father’s sister, and grandfather had Parkinson’s.
+Currently a music therapist along with his wife Jeanne, Steve spent most of his professional career working in the mental health field.
 As Steve began exercising more after he was diagnosed, he discovered cycling and wanted to give back to the Parkinson’s community.
 He has since completed multiple coast-to-coast bicycle and motorcycle odysseys to raise funds and awareness about living well with Parkinson’s.

 - Anderson, South Carolina